 In its FY 2014 MTW Plan, the FCRHA proposed eliminating the HUD-mandated EID calculation and in February 2014 began notifying affected families.
 In order to allow families to prepare for any potential changes in rent, families that received notification within three months of their reexaminations are being phased out at their second annual reexamination.
 The FCRHA will complete this activity and eliminate all use of the EID calculation in Fiscal Year 2015.
 No new families will receive the disregard in FY 2016; that is, the EID calculation will no longer be included as part of any rent calculation.
-There were no changes or modifications to this activity during FY 2017.
+The FCRHA does not anticipate changes or modifications to this activity during the FY 2017 Plan year.